shnewto/edges/README.md

 ## disclaimer

-this existed first as implementation over in a crate called [bevy_collider_gen](<https://github.com/shnewto/bevy_collider_gen>). at the time, that's what it seemed most useful for. this crate represents me starting to wonder whether it's useful for something else, but at the moment it the api is a bit of a nuisance to use.
+this existed first as implementation over in a crate called [bevy_collider_gen](<https://github.com/shnewto/bevy_collider_gen>). at the time, that's what it seemed most useful for. this crate represents me starting to wonder whether it's useful for something else.

-i'm working through how to make it less of a nuisance, and if I succeed, I'll drop in into [bevy_collider_gen](<https://github.com/shnewto/bevy_collider_gen>).

 ## how it works